gelzinyte/pyjulip/README.md

 Initialise with Julia
 - `python3 -c "import julia; julia.install()"`

-We get the following error.... so not python3 support yet `Your Python interpreter "/usr/bin/python3" is statically linked to libpython.
+We get the following error.... so no Python3 support yet `Your Python interpreter "/usr/bin/python3" is statically linked to libpython.
 Currently, PyJulia does not fully support such Python interpreter.`